nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Incorrect addition of a lesson by passing in any incorrect input

     * Expected: Addition of the particular lesson will not be applied to TuitiONE.
-An alert message corresponds to the wrongly entered parameter will be shown in the message box to remind the user of the correct input parameter format.<br>_Note: Only the alert message corresponds to the first encountered incorrect parameter will be shown.
+An alert message corresponding to the wrongly entered parameter will be shown in the message box to remind the user of the correct input parameter format.<br>_Note: Only the alert message corresponding to the first encountered incorrect parameter will be shown.
 User is expected to correct the input parameters one by one._